MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/autopilot-autologin.md

 ## **Step 4: Deploy Teams Room app update tool**

-The update tool will update the Teams room app running on the device to a version that is Autopilot and Auto-login capable.
+The update tool updates the Teams room app running on the device to a version that is Autopilot and Auto-login capable.
 The update tool needs to be downloaded and uploaded to you Intune instance and deployed to the Teams devices (ideally through the dynamic device group created in Step 3).
-During the Autopilot Enrollment Status Page (ESP), Intune will deliver the update tool to the device to update the Teams room appmbefore launching it.
+During the Autopilot Enrollment Status Page (ESP), Intune will install the update tool to the device to update the Teams room appmbefore launching it.

 To deploy the tool: